ivllnv/Computer-Vision-Crash-Course/README.md

 *Exploring Computer Vision with OpenCV*

-This repository is a Computer Vision crash course that include exercises for the fulfillment of the course CPE313 before proceeding with the topic Convolutionary Neural Networks.
+This repository is a crash course for Computer Vision that include exercises for the fulfillment of the course CPE313 before proceeding with the topic Convolutionary Neural Networks.